near/create-near-app/README.md

 ## Prerequisites

-Make sure you have a [current version of Node.js](https://nodejs.org/en/about/releases/) installed – we are targeting versions `16+`.
+Make sure you have a [current version of Node.js](https://nodejs.org/en/about/releases/) installed – we are targeting versions `16+` for JS contracts and `18+` for frontend/gateways.

 Read about other [prerequisites](https://docs.near.org/develop/prerequisites) in our docs.